 - cartesian_delta_acceleration_rot: 50.0

 Parameters have a similar description as joint incremental.
-The control panel allows to difference the behavior if the command is only rotation or translation.
+The control panel allows to differentiate the behavior if the command is only rotation or translation.

 - cartesian_goal_replace: false